fine winesSpiritsBeersAccessoriesGifts

 2023 Château Tour Carmail Haut-Médoc

-Produce of the fruit of 62% Merlot and 38% Cabernet Sauvignon vines planted to gravelly/sandy soils of in the Haut‑Médoc on the left bank of the Gironde River estuary; the wine is aged not in oak, but in concrete vats; medium deep ruby in color with aromas suggestive of dark berry, spiced plum and earth (we're reminded of that old descriptor for many a fine Bordeaux: N№ 2 pencil shavings); polished on entry, perhaps more velvety than silky in texture with classic Bordelais astringency, gentle warmth and intensity of flavor; this would be just a perfect choice with a jambon beurre or steak frites à la béarnaise.
+Produce of the fruit of 62% Merlot and 38% Cabernet Sauvignon vines planted to gravelly/sandy soils of in the Haut‑Médoc on the left bank of the Gironde River estuary; the wine is aged not in oak, but in concrete vats; medium deep ruby in color with aromas suggestive of dark berry, spiced plum and earth (we're reminded of that old descriptor for many a fine Bordeaux: № 2 pencil shavings); polished on entry, perhaps more velvety than silky in texture with classic Bordelais astringency, gentle warmth and intensity of flavor; this would be just a perfect choice with a jambon beurre or steak frites à la béarnaise.

 $11.99 the bottle $122.88 the case